hzlipscomb5/Credit_Risk_Analysis/README.md

 # Credit_Risk_Analysis
 ## Overview of Analysis
-For this analysis, we used a variety of supervised machine learning algorithms to predict whether loan customers were "high risk" or "low risk".
-We ran the data through six different machine learning algorithms, with the goal of finding which was the most effective for our purpose.
-Since, there are significantly more low risk loans than high risk loans we needed to use machine learning algorithms that alleviates this class imbalance.
+For this analysis, we used a variety of supervised machine learning algorithms to predict whether loans were "high risk" or "low risk".
+We ran the data through six different machine learning algorithms with the goal of finding the most effective one for our purpose.
+Since there are significantly more low risk loans than high risk loans, we needed to use machine learning algorithms that alleviates this class imbalance.
 We used oversampling, undersampling, a combination of undersampling and oversampling, as well as emsemble methods.
 ## Results

 ### Random Oversampler